Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 Supplier verification is not separate from factory visits.

-It defines how visits should be done.
+It defines how supplier visits should be structured.

 A visit without verification becomes: